CezaryWrzalik/Tic-tac-toe-v2/README.md

 2. Install all packages by npm -i or yarn install
 3. Then u can run it by npm run dev or yarn

+## Overall
+With the commit updating mongo cluster some files decided to change from capitalize to lowercase. :>